nekonaute/pogobot/README.md

 - The user space is called by a command inside the bootloader.
 It contains your code and a gateware. <br>
 /!\ If you plan to use the pogobot in the user space please use the sdk [here](https://github.com/nekonaute/pogobot-sdk).

-Tools corresponds to the differents tools used around the robot.
+Scripts corresponds to the differents scripts used around the robot.

 ## Shortcuts to